From harmonics to frequencies

 This loss of refinement has certainly influenced people's psychology and happiness, because the "notes that love each other" Mozart spoke of are made of these refined harmonics.

-And if the adoption of the non-harmonic tempered scale coincided with the end of great composers, the end of genius, of musical inspiration, is this a coincidence?
+And if the adoption of the non-harmonic equal tempered scale coincided with the end of great composers, the end of genius, of musical inspiration, is this a coincidence?

 The experience of refinement is the key to happiness.